spiffe/spiffe.io/content/spire/getting-started-k8s.md

 * The agent runs in a service account named **spire-agent**
 * The server uses a **hostPath** bind mount for persisting its keys and SQLite database.
 * The agent uses a **hostPath** bind mount for sharing the agent API's UNIX domain socket with application containers.
-* This tutorial does all configuring via Kubernetes configmaps.
+* This guide does all configuring via Kubernetes configmaps.
 The container image for SPIRE contains only binaries.

 # Steps

 This section walks you step-by-step through getting a server and agent(s) running in your Kubernetes cluster and configuring a workload container to access SPIRE.

 {{< warning >}}
-You must run all tutorial commands from the directory containing the **.yaml** files used for configuration.
+You must run all commands from the directory containing the **.yaml** files used for configuration.
 See [Obtain the Required Files](#section-1) for details.
 {{< /warning >}}

 ## Section 1: Obtain the Required Files {#section-1}

-This tutorial requires a number of **.yaml** files *and* you must run all tutorial commands in the directory in which those files reside.
+This deployment this guide walks you through setting up requires a number of **.yaml** files *and* you must run all commands in the directory in which those files reside.

 To obtain this directory of files clone **https://github.com/spiffe/spire-tutorials** and obtain